ProdioDesignWorks/auth-service-module-prodio/README.md

-# auth-module-prodio
+# auth-service-module-prodio

 [![Build Status](https://travis-ci.org/joemccann/dillinger.svg?branch=master)](https://travis-ci.org/joemccann/dillinger)

-`auth-module-prodio` is an  node js client for the  `auth-service-prodio API`.
+`auth-service-module-prodio` is an  node js client for the  `auth-service-prodio API`.
 Integrate in to any application to perform auth releted user journeys.

 # Features!